hzantema/Equality-of-morphic-sequences/README.txt

-This repository consists of all files for proving equality of morphic sequences, as described in the paper "Equality of morphic sequences" by Hans Zantema on Arxiv.
+This repository consists of all files for proving equality of morphic sequences, as described in the paper "Equality of morphic sequences" by Hans Zantema, available at https://arxiv.org/pdf/2407.15721.

 It contains the source code of three programs eq.p, eql.p and eqb.p, written in FreePascal.
 Also the Windows executables are available.